redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

 ----
 [//]: # (Move this section to Architecture > Service Binding or create a new Operators doc)

-We will be using operators in this guide.
-An operator helps in deploying the instances of a given service, for example PostgreSQL, MySQL, Redis.
+We will be using Operators in this guide.
+An Operator helps in deploying the instances of a given service, for example PostgreSQL, MySQL, Redis.

-Furthermore, these operators are "bind-able".
+Furthermore, these Operators are "bind-able".
 Meaning, if they expose information necessary to connect to them, odo can help connect your component to their instances.

 [//]: # (Move until here)

-See the [operator installation guide](../getting-started/cluster-setup/kubernetes.md) to install and configure an operator on a minikube cluster.
+See the [Operator installation guide](../getting-started/cluster-setup/kubernetes.md) to install and configure an Operator on a minikube cluster.

-The cluster admin must install two operators into the cluster:
+The cluster admin must install two Operators into the cluster:
 1. PostgreSQL Operator
 2. Service Binding Operator

 We will use [Dev4Devs PostgreSQL Operator](https://operatorhub.io/operator/postgresql-operator-dev4devs-com) found on the [OperatorHub](https://operatorhub.io) to demonstrate a sample use case.
-This operator will be installed in `my-postgresql-operator-dev4devs-com` namespace by default, if you want to use another namespace, make sure that you add your namespace to `.spec.targetNamespaces` list in the definition file before installing it.
+This Operator will be installed in `my-postgresql-operator-dev4devs-com` namespace by default, if you want to use another namespace, make sure that you add your namespace to `.spec.targetNamespaces` list in the definition file before installing it.

 **Note**: We will use the `my-postgresql-operator-dev4devs-com` namespace for this guide.